MTD Property Management & Sales logo

 Periodic Tenancy and Holdover: What You Need to Know

-A periodic tenancy is a type of rental agreement with no fixed lease term or end date.
-It automatically renews at the end of each period, which could be weekly, monthly, or yearly.
+A periodic tenancy is a type of rental agreement that doesn’t have a fixed lease term or an end date.
+Instead, it automatically renews at the end of each period, whether that's weekly, monthly, or yearly.

 This type of tenancy offers flexibility to both parties, allowing the tenant to pay rent payments for a short-term period without worrying about renewing the lease frequently and assuring the landlord of a long-term income stream.

-Without proper notice, the tenancy will continue to roll over.
-The length of the notice period required for ending the tenancy will depend on the jurisdiction and the lease agreement terms.
+The length of the notice period required for ending the tenancy will depend on the jurisdiction and the lease agreement terms, and landlords should ensure they comply with these requirements to avoid complications with the rental property.

 Bottom Line

 Holdover tenants are a common landlord-tenant issue.
 Landlords must stay on top of lease agreements and communicate with their tenants to avoid these situations.
-Landlords should also understand Illinois laws regarding eviction notices, tenant rights, and holdovers to protect themselves and take appropriate steps.
+It's crucial to understand Illinois laws regarding eviction notices and tenant rights to effectively manage and evict a holdover tenant while protecting themselves and taking appropriate steps.

 If you need help handling holdover tenants, contact